datastax/pulsar-admin-console/README.md

-# Pulsar Admin Console
+# DataStax Admin Console for Apache Pulsar

-Pulsar Admin Console is a web based UI that administrates topics, namespaces, sources, sinks and various aspects of [Apache Pulsar](https://pulsar.apache.org/) features.
+DataStax Admin Console for Apache Pulsar, referred to as *Pulsar Admin Console* in short here after, is a web based UI that administrates topics, namespaces, sources, sinks and various aspects of [Apache Pulsar](https://pulsar.apache.org/) features.

 The admin console is a VueJS application that runs in a browser.
 It also includes a web server that serves up the files for the admin console as well as providing configuration and authentication services.